botpress/botpress/docs/getting-started.md

 **To send messages**: You (or a module) must pipe messages into the [outgoing middleware](TODO) and have a module able to send it to the right platform

+### Example

+**Incoming**: [botpress-messenger](TODO) connects to Facebook and receives messages from its built-in Webhook.
+It then pipes messages into the incoming middleware, which your bot can process.

+**Outgoing**: [botpress-messenger](TODO) listens (through a middleware function) for messages it can process on the outgoing middleware and sends them to Facebook through the Messenger Send API.

 ## Processing messages

-Botpress comes with an utility function to capture incoming messages.
+Botpress comes with an utility function to capture messages on the incoming middleware: `bp.hear`

 ## Notifications